 - 2 lemons, quartered

-- 1. Mix together the garlic, harissa, olive oil, and lemon juice in a small bowl.
-Pour half into a second bowl and set aside.
+- 1. In a small bowl, whisk together the garlic, harissa, olive oil, and lemon juice.
+Pour half the harissa mixture into a second bowl.

-- 2. Cut each rack in half into 4-rib pieces.
-(This way the lamb will be easier to cook and everyone can have one or two crispy “end chops.”)
-Arrange the chops in a large pan and brush with the harissa sauce from one of the bowls.
+- 2. Cut each rack of lamb in half into 4-rib pieces.
+(The lamb will be easier to cook plus everyone can have one or two crispy “end chops.”)
+Arrange the chops in a large roasting pan and brush with the harissa sauce from one of the bowls.
 Discard any harissa sauce that remains in that bowl.
-Cover the pan with plastic wrap and set aside at room temperature for about 1 hour or refrigerate for about 4 hours.
+Cover the pan with plastic wrap and set aside at room temperature for 1 hour or refrigerate for 4 hours.

 - 4. Cut the ribs into individual chops, pile them on a big platter, and season with salt and pepper.
-Serve with the remaining bowl of harissa sauce along with some lemon wedges on the side.
+Serve with the remaining bowl of harissa sauce on the side along with some lemon wedges.
 (And yes, it’s okay to indelicately grab the lamb lollies with one’s fingers rather than struggle to use a knife and fork.)